SAFE ENEMA SOLUTIONS

 THERAPEUTIC ENEMA SOLUTIONS:

 1. SOAP SUDS ENEMA.
 Soap suds enemas prove to be more effective at emptying the bowels for some people than water alone.
 I would always start your enema program without soap.
 If you want to experiment with your enema effectiveness, or don’t find that your bowel empties well, add soap to your water.
-Always use a therapeutic plant-based, animal-based, or food-based soap such as castile soap, chamomile and sage goat milk soap, or frankincense and myrrh goat milk soap.
+Always use a therapeutic plant-based, animal-based, or food-based soap such as coconut oil soap, chamomile and sage goat milk soap, or frankincense and myrrh goat milk soap.

 Depending on the type of soap, there can be additional healing benefits to using soap.
 For instance, some people are finding that by using the frankincense and myrrh goat milk soap, they are experiencing relief from prostate concerns.